-James Donaldson, our first full-time forager, lives at Newton near Bridgend, and has a degree in Botany from Edinburgh University.
+James Donaldson, our full-time forager, lives at Newton near Bridgend, and has a BSc in Biological Science from Edinburgh University.
 He developed his love of the outdoors at a young age while exploring the parks and hedgerows of his home in Angus.
 He says it was then that he discovered his: “Natural talent for falling in burns and getting covered in mud.”Following his studies, James spent time travelling but eventually returned to Scotland to take up a job as a tour guide.

 He was to spend the next 15 years introducing visitors to the beauty of the Scottish Highlands and Islands and teaching them all about our rich history.
 When the tours began to focus more on whisky, James found himself increasingly drawn to Islay, captivated by the sense of community, the diverse landscape and the rich island environment.
 He says: “The drams were all right too…”.When offered the chance to run the visitor centre at BunnahabhainDistillery, James jumped at the chance to live and work permanently on Islay but sixteen months after moving to the island, an advert from The Botanist calling for a ‘Professional Forager’ appeared in the local paper.